pyomeca/bioptim/README.md

 - SPLINE: Requires five columns.
 It performs a cubic spline to interpolate between the nodes.
 - CUSTOM: User defined interpolation function

+### Enum: Shooting
+The type of integration to perform
+- MULTIPLE: resets the state at each node
+- SINGLE: resets the state at each phase
+- SINGLE_CONTINUOUS: never resets the state

+### Enum: CostType
+The type of cost
+- OBJECTIVES: The objective functions
+- CONSTRAINTS: The constraints
+- ALL: All the previously described cost type

 # Citing
 If you use `bioptim`, we would be grateful if you could cite it as follows: